 Superb for couples and honeymooners

-Lots to see and do - scuba diving, kayaking, snorkeling, fishing, Mayan sites...
+Lots to see and do - scuba diving, kayaking, snorkelling, fishing, Mayan sites...

-Call us on 858 345 1763 to start planning your vacation to Jashita or take a look at our itineraries to the
+Call us on Yucatan Peninsulato start planning your holiday to Jashita or take a look at our itineraries to the

 A large stone Buddha greets guests in the serene lobby area of the hotel, beautifully fitted with Indonesian carved-wood doors, Moroccan art, relaxing sitting areas and a library of reading books to while away an afternoon.
 The hotel's Sahara Cafe adjoining serves delicious and locally sourced Mexican and international dishes with both indoor and outdoor dining.
 Fisherman head out on a daily basis to catch fish for the evening's meal, giving you the chance to sample some exquisite fresh food.

 Although the seas are superb for cooling off during the heat of the day, Jashita also has its own pool and some of the guest's rooms come equipped with plunge pools.
 The waters in the bay are quite shallow (waist deep).
 The secluded location of the hotel creates for a serene experience in which you will truly be able to relax, and enjoy the stunning surroundings.

 Jashita's 30 rooms and suites are beautifully appointed in a cool minimalist style and are fitted out with modern amenities for a truly comfortable stay.
 All are air-conditioned with lovely garden or sea views, fine Italian bed linen, beach bag, bathrobes, snorkelling equipment, cable TV and an iPod dock.

 For breathtaking 360-degree views of the ocean and surrounding jungle opt for one of the wow factor Honeymoon Suites - there are three of these in total and they are located at the top of the hotel.
 The Cleopatra and Neferti can connect to create the vast Master Suite, Olympus.